aws-solutions/research-service-workbench-on-aws/README.md

     - generate code coverage summary in the root README file
 6. We have commit-msg git-hook:
     - A check has been added for commit messages to ensure they are in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+7. `git push`
-7. Further checks are triggered on a Pull Request.
+8. Further checks are triggered on a Pull Request.
 Please refer the [Pull Requests Process](#pull-requests-process) section for how to manage the MR on GitLab

 ## Pull Requests Process